Cascade-Media/Debian-11-Guides/Debian 11 Web Server - quick setup & installation.md

 # Debian 11 Web Server
 Quick setup & installation

+**Note**
+This script does not contain UFW

 **Warning**
 This script is currently untested.

 ```.sh
 sudo apt-get install unattended-upgrades apt-listchanges